 Oxford is a wonderful place, rich in opportunities to fulfil your potential.
-However, it is not unusual for some welfare needs to arise during a student’s time at Oxford.
+However, it is not unusual for some wellbeing or welfare needs to arise during a student’s time at Oxford.

-Tutors, College Advisors and College Officers such as the Principal, Academic Director and Welfare Fellow are available for consultation on personal problems, and the University Counselling Service offers expert help where this is appropriate.
+The College’s core Welfare Team comprises: the Welfare Officer, Academic Director, Welfare Fellow, Academic Services Manager/ Disability Coordinator, College Nurse, and College Chaplain.
 The Chaplain has a secular welfare role in addition to his Christian responsibilities, and is ready to give pastoral help of any kind to all students in the College.
-The JCR and MCR have their own welfare officers and peer support systems, and everyone in College co-operates to ensure that any problems that do arise are dealt with in a supportive manner.
+The JCR and MCR have their own welfare officers and peer support systems, and everyone in College works together to ensure that any problems that do arise are dealt with in a supportive manner.
 On our College intranet, we have a dedicated Student Welfare section with lots of information on the support available, points of contact and more.
 It is important to emphasis that, no matter what issue or negative feelings you might have, we are here to help and you will always be supported.

 Student welfare in College is overseen by the Student Welfare Committee, which comprises student and staff members, and reports to the College’s Governing Body.
 Individual students are not discussed.
 For more information, see also the College’s Policy on Privacy and Confidentiality in Student Health, Welfare and Finance, and the Common Framework for Supporting Students with Disabilities .

 Looking after your health